ryanatkn/cosmicplayground/README.md

 - (work in progress) community at [cosmicplayground.dev](https://www.cosmicplayground.dev) ([source](https://github.com/cosmicplayground/community),
   [contributing.md](https://github.com/cosmicplayground/community/blob/main/contributing.md))
-- There's a little action game on the home screen 🛸 it's still a work in progress: activate the starship `🛸` and press the escape and backtick `\`` keys (needs better mobile controls)
+- There's a little action game on the home screen (it's still a work in progress): activate the starship `🛸` and try pressing the escape and backtick `\`` keys (needs better mobile controls, works with mouse+keyboard (and soon gamepads))
 - [Soggy Planet](https://www.cosmicplayground.org/soggy-planet) is an interactive map of Earth where sea levels fall and rise and the lights of civilization shine through the night.
 - [Starlit Hammock](https://www.cosmicplayground.org/starlit-hammock)